Entropy and set cardinality inequalities for partition-determined functions: Entropy inequalities

-\begin{proof} Define the set function $g(\setS)=H(f_{\setS})$, and note that $g(\nullset)=0$ is the appropriate convention.
+\begin{proof} Define the set function $g(\setS)=H(f_{\setS})$, and note that $g(\nullset)=0$ is the appropriate convention (see Remark~\ref{rmk:null}).
 Theorem~\ref{thm:entSM} says that $g$ is a submodular function.
-Now the corollary follows from the general fact that a submodular function $g$ with $g(\nullset)=0$ is ``fractionally subadditive'' (see, e.g., \cite{MT08}). \end{proof}
+Now the corollary follows from the general fact that a submodular function $g$ with $g(\nullset)=0$ is ``fractionally subadditive'' (see, e.g., \cite{MT10}).
+Let us note that submodularity was also used by Han \cite{Han78} and by Chung, Graham, Frankl and Shearer \cite{CGFS86} for proving Han's and Shearer's inequalities. \end{proof}